 - a) A variety of equipment is available daily, both during break times and lunchtimes for use by the children.
-In addition the playground rota gives all children access to the adventure playground and the agility tyre park. - b) Lunchtime staff lead adult led activities on a rotation basis.
+In addition the playground rota gives all children access to the adventure playground and the agility tyre park. - b) One lunchtime supervisor leads games at lunchtime. - c) Lunchtime staff lead adult led activities on a rotation basis.